Do quantum linear solvers offer advantage for networks-based system of linear equations?: Networks-based linear system problems

-Before we proceed to the results, we summarize our typical workflow for each graph that we pick.
-As outlined in the earlier sections, we start with a graph and a particular construction for generating a graph family.
+Before we proceed to the results, we summarize our typical workflow for each graph family that we pick.
+We start with a graph and a particular construction for generating a graph family.
 We plot $\kappa(\mathcal{N})$ of Laplacian or incidence matrix as well as $s(\mathcal{N})$ against system size, $\mathcal{N}$.
 We then fit the data points to appropriate functions, and plot $R(\mathcal{N})$ versus $\mathcal{N}$ to check if a curve goes above $1$ within our dataset.
 We recall that $R(\mathcal{N})>1$ is the regime of quantum advantage.
-We also check the system size growth, $\mathcal{N}$ versus $n$, and assuming that the function fits for $\kappa(\mathcal{N})$ and $s(\mathcal{N})$ hold for much larger system sizes.
-We check how much advantage we can expect from the graph family, that is, assess to which of the aforementioned set of categories our graph family belongs: bad, good, better, or best.
+We assume that our function fits for $\kappa(\mathcal{N})$ and $s(\mathcal{N})$ hold for much larger system sizes.
+We check if advantage can be expected from the graph family, that is, assess to which of the aforementioned set of categories our graph family belongs: good or bad.
 All the graph generation steps were carried out in NetworkX (version 3.4.2)~\cite{networkx}.
-We also add that for brevity, we hereafter call $\kappa(\mathcal{N})$, for example, as just $\kappa$, and so on.
+For brevity, we hereafter call $\kappa(\mathcal{N})$, for example, as just $\kappa$, and so on.

+We add that while the interplay between $\kappa$ and $s$ scaling as functions of $\mathcal{N}$ decide the amount of advantage, the allowable values of $\mathcal{N}$ for a given graph family decides its classical hardness.
+Depending on the graph construction, $\mathcal{N}=f(n)$, where $n \in \mathbb{N}$.